Transfer Credits & Exemptions

-4. Applying for Transfer Credits and/or Exemptions: You may apply for transfer credits and/or exemptions online directly through your REGIS student account.
+5. Applying for Transfer Credits and/or Advanced Standing: You may complete the Course Exemption/Transfer Application.
 Alternatively, you may contact the Academic Advisor & Administrator who can assess what transfer credits and/or exemptions you would be entitled to.
 Note that in addition to supplying an official transcript to Regent College, you may also be asked to provide a college catalogue or course syllabus that describes the course(s) you have taken.